 - Add sugar water to powdered sugar and stir until completely combined.
 Mixture will be thick.
 The consistency you're looking for is a slowly dripping icing that disappears into the bowl within about 12 seconds.
 Add water by drop if you think it's too thick.
 If it becomes too thin, add more powdered sugar by the teaspoon.
 Use immediately.
 If you need to wait to use your icing, cover tightly, and use within 1 day.
 You will need to stir it up again and possibly add more water before using.
 Cookies will stay fresh in an airtight container at room temperature well over a week.

-- Start with 2 and 1/2 cups of flour and work your way up to 3 cups as needed.
+- Flour: start with 2 and ½ cups of flour and work your way up to 3 cups as needed.
 Do not exceed 3 cups.

-- Room temperature egg preferred.
+- Room temperature egg: this is preferred.
 It is always a good idea to use a room temperature egg when using room temperature butter, which allows for better incorporation into dough.

-- You may use any flavoring you like (such as a citrus to complement the chocolate).
+- Extracts: you may use any flavoring you like (such as a citrus to complement the chocolate).
 Total flavoring 2 teaspoons depending on your preference.